List Of Volleyball Facts

 - During a match that was held in the Philippines in 1916, the skills of the spike and set were created.

-- In 1930, the 3-hit rule was created.
-The 3-hit rule in volleyball states that players on one team can only hit the ball three times.
-This was created to help keep the momentum of the game.
+- In 1930, the three-hit rule was created.
+The three-hit rule in volleyball states that players on one team can only hit the ball three times.
+This was created to help keep the momentum of the game going.

-- When the game was created, it quickly became popular among women, men, playgrounds, armed forces, and many countries.
+- When the game was created, it quickly became popular among women and men, on playgrounds, in the armed forces, and in many countries around the world.

 - 1913 is when the start of international volleyball competitions began.
 These competitions started in Manila.

 - In World War I, volleyball was introduced into Europe by American troops.